Zoë Kravitz Needs the Big Little Lies Dream Team Back for Season 2

 Breakfast at Tiffany’s?
 Give us Tiffany’s at sunset any day of the week.

 Zoë Kravitz, Riley Keough, and Kat Graham visited The Art of Elysium’s Art Salons in Los Angeles Wednesday night to preview Tiffany & Co.’s new HardWear collection, which was inspired by women who embody the spirit of New York City.
-And the ladies brought their fashion A-games to the fête as they mingled in a chic room with 18k gold pieces from the collection—wrap bracelets, drop earrings, ball dangles rings, and more—on display.
+And the ladies brought their fashion A-games to the fête as they mingled in a chic room with 18k gold pieces from the collection—wrap bracelets, drop earrings, ball dangles rings, and more, available April 28—on display.

-Big Little Lies star Kravitz showed off her new platinum blonde pixie cut in a sleek, black strapless Brandon Maxwell dress paired with Tiffany HardWear gold drop earrings and ball rings.
+Big Little Lies star Kravitz showed off her new platinum blonde pixie cut in a sleek, black strapless Brandon Maxwell dress paired with Tiffany HardWear gold drop earrings ($1,250) and ball rings ($750 for 8 mm and $1,150 for 12 mm).
 She thought the preview—which supports the nonprofit Art of Elysium—and collection were “badass.”

 “It’s cool to be able to feel kind of classic," she said of the jewelry.
 "Tiffany is such a classic brand, but, it’s nice to feel like they’re making something that feels fresh, and young, and the company is still evolving, which is really cool.
 It feels elegant and yet kind of hardcore, which I like.”